 In Australia’s early days, livestock and plant materials were freely imported from overseas.
-As a result, there were outbreaks of disease such as phylloxera in grape vines, cattle tick, and foot and mouth disease.
+As a result, there were outbreaks of diseases such as phylloxera in grapevines, cattle tick, and foot and mouth disease.
 Concern about risks to rural industries was already being expressed by the time of Federation in 1901, and the power to make laws regarding quarantine was enshrined in the Australian Constitution.

 The Act provided that:

 No imported animals or plants, and no hay, straw, fodder, litter, fittings, clothing, utensils, appliances or packages used on any vessel or on any overseas installation in connexion with imported animals or plants shall, until released from quarantine, be moved, dealt with, or interfered with except by authority and in accordance with this Act and the regulations.

 At the time, the only access to Australia was by sea.
 Under the Quarantine Act, quarantine officers were appointed to control the importation of plants and animals through specified ports.
 They had the power to order that plants, animals or goods be sent to a quarantine station before being released to the importer, or to destroy any plants or goods seen to be infected with “any noxious insect or pest”.